 Read More: 10 Best Miranda Lambert Songs

-Of course, die-hard Lambert fans are already well versed in the classic Miranda discography.
+Of course, die-hard fans of the country singer are already well versed in the classic Miranda discography.
 But if you're a newer devotee, Lambert's entire first album is well worth a listen.
 As the story goes, the Texan went to Nashville when she was 16 for a recording session.
-Fed up with the pop-country songs she was given, she moved back to her home-state to learn guitar and started writing her own songs.
+Fed up with the pop-country songs she was given, she moved back to her home state to learn guitar and started writing her own songs.
 Based on her incredibly successful career, it seems she made the right choice.

 Well I know I haven't been around a long time